Through the Language of Love, Respect, Caring and Kindness

 The English language has a paucity of vocabulary with regard to the different kinds of Love which exist.
 Other languages have many different words for Love, and shades of meaning within their range of expressions to describe varieties of Love in differing contexts.
 For example, Sanskrit has ninety-six words for love; ancient Persian has eighty; Greek has four; and English – simply one.

 I was highly aware, right from the beginning of my project about Love in the Boardroom, that I needed to establish a working definition of the word.
-That was why, when I crafted the survey for people with whom I wanted to have conversations, I made the first three questions specific to what Love meant to them in different contexts.
+That was why, when I crafted the survey for people with whom I wanted to have conversations, I made the first three questions specific to what Love means to them in different contexts.

 In my introductory preamble with my interviewees, I was careful to establish that the topic under discussion was not that of romantic love.
 I specified to them,